-Increased chromium levels may result if you are overexposed to the substance when you work in the following industries:
+Increased chromium level may result if you are overexposed to the substance.
+This may happen if you work in the following industries:

-Decreased chromium levels only occurs in people who receive all of their nutrition by vein (total parenteral nutrition or TPN) whose nutritional fluids do not contain enough chromium.
+Decreased chromium level only occurs in people who receive all of their nutrition by vein (total parenteral nutrition or TPN) and do not get enough chromium.

 Test results may be altered if the sample is collected in a metal tube.

 National Institutes of Health.
 Chromium.
-Dietary Supplement Fact Sheet.
-Available at: http://ods.od.nih.gov/factsheets/chromium/ Accessed June 24, 2011.
+Dietary Supplement Fact Sheet. ods.od.nih.gov/factsheets/chromium.
+Accessed June 23, 2015.